Last updated:

 It is a closed door slow burn.
 The heat sits around two on a five point scale, and the tension does the work.

-What the book delivers instead is fourteen chapters of slow burn tension that builds through forced proximity, shared danger, and the specific ache of a touch starved hero feeling real connection for the first time.
+What the book delivers instead is fourteen chapters of slow burn tension built through forced proximity, shared danger, and the ache of a touch starved hero feeling real connection for the first time.
+Sera Voss builds every charged glance with deliberate pacing so the payoff feels earned.

 If you want maximum on page heat, the free sample will tell you in three chapters that this is not your match.
 If you want a slow burn so intense you forget the door never opens, The Starfall Accord was written for you.